Magnetic 2D materials: Theory

 For 2D systems, the transition temperature depends on the spin dimensionality ($n$).
 In system with $n = 1$, the planar spins can be oriented either in or out of plane.
 A spin dimensionality of two means that the spins are free to point in any direction parallel to the plane.
 A system with a spin dimensionality of three means there are no constraints on the direction of the spin.
 A system with $n = 1$ is described by the 2D Ising model.
 Onsager's solution to the model demonstrates that $T_C > 0$, thus allowing magnetism at obtainable temperatures.
-On the contrary, a system where $n = 3$, described by the isotropic Heisenberg model, never displays magnetism at any finite temperature.
-The long range ordering of the spins is prevented by the Mermin-Wagner theorem stating that spontaneous symmetry breaking required for magnetism is not possible in isotropic two dimensional magnetic systems.
+On the contrary, an infinite system where $n = 3$, described by the isotropic Heisenberg model, does not display magnetism at any finite temperature.
+The long range ordering of the spins for an infinite system is prevented by the Mermin-Wagner theorem stating that spontaneous symmetry breaking required for magnetism is not possible in isotropic two dimensional magnetic systems.
 Spin waves in this case have finite density of states and are gapless and are therefore easy to excite, destroying magnetic order.
-Therefore, an external source of magnetocrystalline anisotropy, such as external magnetic field, is required for materials with $n = 3$ to demonstrate magnetism.
+Therefore, an external source of magnetocrystalline anisotropy, such as external magnetic field, or a finite-sized system is required for materials with $n = 3$ to demonstrate magnetism.

 The 2D ising model describes the behavior of FePS3, CrI3. and Fe3GeTe2, while Cr2Ge2Te6 and MnPS3 behaves like isotropic Heisenberg model.
 The intrinsic anisotropy in CrI3 and Fe3GeTe2 is caused by strong spin–orbit coupling, allowing them to remain magnetic down to a monolayer, while Cr2Ge2Te6 has only exhibit magnetism as a bilayer or thicker.
 The XY model describes the case where $n = 2$.
 In this system, there is no transition between the ordered and unordered states, but instead the system undergoes a so-called Kosterlitz–Thouless transition at finite temperature $T_{KT}$, where at temperatures below $T_{KT}$ the system has quasi-long-range magnetic order.
 It was reported that the theoretical predictions of the XY model are consistent with those experimental observations of NiPS3.
 The Heisenberg model describes the case where $n = 3$.
 In this system, there is no transition between the ordered and unordered states because of the Mermin-Wagner theorem.
 The experimental realization of the Heisenberg model was reported using MnPS3.

 The above systems can be described by a generalized Heisenberg spin Hamiltonian: